appyoumake/appyoumake_compiler_service/readme.md

 ### Preparing filesystem, create mlab_cs user
-We will let the compiler service do its magic in the /var/local/mlab_cs folder The compiler service will look for www-folders of the apps to be compiled in: /var/local/mlab_cs/inbox The compiler service will use the folder /var/local/mlab_cs/working for compiling apps Compiled apps are put in ... (or served directly from ...)
+We will let the compiler service do most of its magic in the /var/local/mlab_cs folder The compiler service will look for www-folders, and more, of the apps to be compiled in: `/var/local/mlab_cs/inbox` The compiler service and cordova will use the folder `/var/local/mlab_cs/working` for compiling apps

 ```bash
 mkdir /var/local/mlab_cs
 mkdir /var/local/mlab_cs/inbox